Chairman’s blog Thursday 11 September 2025

 New member Sally Waters received her membership certificate and Blake Hammond has been renewed, perhaps in all senses of the word.

-Following Stuart’s lead, Paul Corrigan mentions the Maldon Car Show that Solitaire are involved with, inviting us all along and suggesting we try the ‘buzzer game’ that he had demonstrated last week.
+Following Stuart’s lead Paul Corrigan mention the Maldon Car Show that Solitaire are involved with, inviting us all along and suggesting we tried the ‘buzzer game’ that he had demonstrated last week.

 It was left to Joshua Atteyey to really get the ball rolling in actually promoting his business.
 He showed us some drawings that he is currently working on that included a bathroom with ‘his and her’ sinks.